CSCfi/csc-user-guide/docs/support/tutorials/ml-multi.md

 [DeepSpeed](https://www.deepspeed.ai/) is an optimization software suite for PyTorch that helps with scaling training and inference for large deep learning models.
-DeepSpeed is supported in the newest `pytorch` modules in Puhti and Mahti.
+DeepSpeed is supported in the [PyTorch modules in Puhti and Mahti](../../apps/pytorch.md) since version 1.10.
+DeepSpeed isn't yet fully supported on LUMI (although it might work to some extent).

 Example of running DeepSpeed on a single full node using the `deepspeed` launcher: